zmitton/eth-heap/README.md

 ```

 ## Bounty
-There will soon be a challenge to break the heap structure with anonymous ETH payouts for Critical all types of bugs.
+There will soon be a challenge to break the heap structure. with anonymous ETH payouts for critical and all types of bugs.
 More info coming soon. "watch" the repo to be notified.

 ## Gas Usage
 All gas costs rise logarithmically at worst, but the *simplicity* of a binary heap makes it particularly cheaper than alternatives.
 Because the heap is a *complete tree*, it is able to be implemented using an array.
 This makes navigating the structure much cheaper.
-Instead of pointers to children and parent nodes, it uses simple arithmetic to move from child to parent (`index/2`) and parent to leftChild or rightChild (`index*2` or `index*2+1`).
+Instead of pointers to children and parent nodes (requiring the most expensive thing: storage space), it uses simple arithmetic to move from child to parent (`index/2`) and parent to leftChild or rightChild (`index*2` or `index*2+1`).

 ![Array Tree](https://raw.githubusercontent.com/zmitton/eth-heap/master/img/arrayTree.png)